sid-stack001/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

-This project predicts credit risk using machine learning models (RandomForest) and neural networks (PyTorch).
+This project uses machine learning models and neural networks to predict credit risk.
 The goal is to classify whether a borrower is likely to default based on financial and personal data.
 The project also includes data visualization through Jupyter Notebooks and a Streamlit app for interactive analysis.

 ## Features